 Stress is reported as being the number one migraine trigger.
 We might not be able to avoid stressful events but we can learn how to manage our stress.
 For instance, it is often how we perceive stress that determines how well we cope in a stressful situation.

-Learning some relaxation techniques, such as yoga, deep breathing or meditation, and making them part of a daily routine can help you manage your stress.
+Learning some relaxation techniques, such as yoga, deep breathing or meditation can help a lot.
+Making them part of a daily routine will help you manage your stress.

 Rest and sleep

-Fatigue is a common migraine trigger and pregnancy itself can make you feel tired.
+Fatigue is a common migraine trigger.
+In fact, pregnancy itself can make you feel tired.
 So, if you can, get plenty of rest.

 This also extends to sleep.
 Make getting enough sleep a priority rather than a luxury.